wamorkart/Tektronix_DPO7254Control/README.md

  ## Standalone configuration
  The oscilloscope can run completely independent from the Otsdaq.
 The number of triggers to acquire is set as script options.

- IMPORTANT: the Run number is auto generated!
+  - python dpo_fastframe.py --totalNumber= <int>  --numFrames='int'

+ Remember:
- - Triggers number =  numbr of data / # of sample
+ *Triggers number =  # of data / # of sample
- - python dpo_fastframe.py 'totalNumber' 'numFrames'
+ * numFrames is not striclty required, set to 500 by default

  ### Output Raw files
  The Raw data files generated are binary waveforms file in the format ".wfm".
 They can be recalled from the scope to be displayed.